rafamadriz/website/content/blog/2025-07-04-starting-before-its-perfect/index.md

 +++
-title = "Starting before it's perfect"
+title = "Starting before it's perfect" description = "Overcoming analysis paralysis and finally launching my personal website after three years of planning - lessons on perfectionism and the value of just starting"
 +++

 More than 3 years ago I bought my first domain, with the main goal of building my own website.
 I have always liked the idea of having a place of total ownership over what I can do, just to share things, experiment and learn about the web.